PaulKokhanov1/PK_Engine/README.md

 My goal with this project was to build a real-time 3D rendering engine completely from scratch in modern OpenGL and C++.

 Does this renderer revolutionize the way we do 3D graphics? ... no. Does this renderer solve any of life's biggest problems? ... no. Does this renderer provide any incentive for an employer to hire me? ...
 I hope.
-Regardless of what this engine does or doesnt do for my future, it was a ton of fun to build and learn how to create a maintainable piece of code that can actually be used an interacted with.
+Regardless of what this engine does or doesnt do for my future, it was a ton of fun to build and learn how to create a maintainable piece of code that can actually be used and interacted with.

-This isn't a game.
+This isn't a game... yet.
 There's no gameplay loop, no assets store, no drag-and-drop editor.
-It's an engine — simply just a framework that gives a programmer the tools to describe a scene, and then renders it correctly and efficiently.
+It's an engine — simply just a framework that gives a programmer the tools to describe a scene, and then renders it (partially) correctly and efficiently.
 Every class, every shader, every abstraction was designed and debugged by hand, starting from a blank `.cpp` file and a blinking triangle.

-The driving motivation was simple: I want to work on engine development.
+My driving motivation was simple: I want to work on engine development, specifically graphics.
 I've always envied the engineers who build the tools that other developers use to make great games.
 This project was my attempt to take real steps in that direction.

 [(back to top)](#table-of-contents)